 - Beechwood was staffed with a revolving door of Platinum employees, so that PMNY and the Nordlicht Group could fully control Beechwood's investment activities.
-This included, inter alia, Levy, who departed PMNY to become the CIO of Beechwood's investment manager, which resulted in Levy making dayto-day investment decisions on Beechwood's behalf at the same time he continued to work for PMNY on its co-investments with Beechwood.
+This included, inter alia, Levy, who departed PMNY to become the CIO of Beechwood's investment manager, which resulted in Levy making day-to-day investment decisions on Beechwood's behalf at the same time he continued to work for PMNY on its co-investments with Beechwood.
 Id; - The Nordlicht Group's control of Beechwood's investment activities was accomplished in practice through Platinum's "insurance mandate" to co-invest Beechwood's assets in investments also held by PPVA.
 Id.; and - Nordlicht himself acknowledged that Platinum exercised significant control over Beechwood and its investment decisions.
-Id. at 335.4

-At trial, the Criminal Defendants were convicted for perpetuating the Black Elk Scheme, whereby they used the Nordlicht Group's control over Beechwood to effectuate an amendment to the bond indenture (the "Consent Solicitation") governing secured bonds issued by Black Elk (the "Black Elk Bonds"), in order to subordinate Black Elk bondholders - including PPVA - to the interests of Black Elk's preferred equity-holders.
-For purposes of overvaluation, if Black Elk's bondholders were damaged by the Consent Solicitation, then any value ascribed to PPVA's equity-interests in Black Elk was inherently incorrect.
+Id. at 335.4 whereby they used the Nordlicht Group's control over Beechwood to effectuate an amendment to the bond indenture (the "Consent Solicitation") governing secured bonds issued by Black Elk (the interests of Black Elk's preferred equity-holders.
+For purposes of overvaluation, if Black Elk's bondholders were damaged by the Consent Solicitation, then any value ascribed to PPVA's equityinterests in Black Elk was inherently incorrect.